ableasdale/wordpress-marklogic-tools/README.md

 Requires MarkLogic 8 and a database (currently configured to use Documents) with the collection lexicon enabled

 ### Setup ###

+Set the values below for your database, default application port and configure the module path to the project (replacing /ROOT/PATH/TO with the location on your filesystem where this project is checked out).

 ```
 xquery version "1.0-ml";